hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/preparing-and-signing-transactions/index.rst

 Creating a Command
 --------------------
-Commands are the intends of an user on the validator, there are two kinds of commands: ``CreateCommand`` and ``ExerciseCommand``.
+Commands are the intents of an user on the validator, there are two kinds of commands: ``CreateCommand`` and ``ExerciseCommand``.

 The ``CreateCommand`` is used to create a new implementation of a template with the given arguments and can result in one or more new contracts being created.
 The ``ExerciseCommand`` takes an existing contract and exercises a choice on it, which also can result in new contracts being created.

-The AdminWorkflow inside the a validator allow us to create a simple ping command.
-The ping command is send to a recepient party who can then exercise the pong choice on the created contract (thereby archiving it).
+The AdminWorkflow inside the a validator allows us to create a simple ping command.
+The ping command is sent to a recepient party who can then exercise the pong choice on the created contract (thereby archiving it).

 The Wallet SDK allow us to build such a command easily: